MILK CHOCOLATE, ALMOND, MANDARIN

-Fazenda Sertão is a family company with more than 100 years of history in production of high quality coffee.
-These days the company is run by four siblings ; Francisco, Luiz Paulo, Glycia and Sandra together with their spouses.
+Fazenda Sertão is a family company with more than 100 years of history in the production of high-quality coffee.
+These days the company is run by four siblings; Francisco, Luiz Paulo, Glycia and Sandra together with their spouses.

 The farm is located in Carmo de Minas region.
-An area well known for its mineral water springs, perfect combination of latitude and altitude, mountainous terrain, well-defined seasons and fertile soil.
+An area well known for its mineral water springs, a perfect combination of latitude and altitude, mountainous terrain, well-defined seasons and fertile soil.
 All this have resulted in an expansion of the company’s coffee program.
-The Sertão Group is constantly developing infrastructure to product a wide variety of high quality arabica coffee.
+The Sertão Group is constantly developing infrastructure to produce a wide variety of high-quality arabica coffee.

 The core of the Sertão Group’s permanent team consists of around 140 families that reside on-site throughout the year.
-For these families Sertão Group provides free good-quality housing, running water, electricity as well as milk, fruits and coffee.
-They also have an on-site primary and secondary schools with fully qualified teachers, on-site medical and dental care, football fields and fishing ponds.
+For these families, Sertão Group provides free good-quality housing, running water, electricity as well as milk, fruits, and coffee.
+They also have an on-site primary and secondary school with fully qualified teachers, on-site medical and dental care, football fields and fishing ponds.

-Natural processing often enhances the sweet, ripe fruit flavours of coffee.
+Natural processing often enhances the sweet, ripe fruit flavors of coffee.
 It is also the most eco-friendly way of processing because it requires the least amount of water.
-If not monitored properly this method has a potential to create defects and unwanted flavours.
+If not monitored properly this method has the potential to create defects and unwanted flavors.
 But when done correctly the results can be quite remarkable.